 This type of VWIM system uses a single load cell with two scales to detect an axle and weigh both the right and left side of the axle simultaneously.
 As a vehicle passes over the load cell, the system records the weights measured by each scale and sums them to obtain the axle weight.
-This system is not anticipated to be deployed for Illinois Tollway VWIM applications.

 For weigh-in-motion site projects (or projects that include VWIM), Pre-Concept design will typically identify the enforcement function, required design life and accuracy performance level, and general potential locations for the station.
 The DSE is then responsible for selecting the conceptual weigh-in-motion station sites near the pre-concept locations and conducting initial field verification of those sites.
 The DSE should select the most applicable technology for the given site improvements and make a recommendation to the Illinois Tollway for approval.
+New VWIM installations, or full replacements of existing sites, pre-cast piezo quartz sensors with TACS shall be used.
 Factors that should be considered in determining the VWIM location include:

-- Pre-concept design locations determined by the Illinois Tollway, as discussed during the scoping of the design section (refer to Project Development Process section found elsewhere in this design guide). - Must capture the heaviest truck movements. - Must minimize opportunities for trucks to bypass the site (via an alternate route). - Location of major truck destination in relation to enforcement areas and possible routing issues (e.g. is an enforcement area past a major interchange or exit that will result in trucks having to double back or take a long reroute to go to the original destination). - Must be relatively flat and straight (discussed below). - Minimize number of lanes (when near a lane drop). - Must safely accommodate the roadside observation pad (where State Police vehicles are positioned). - Must provide adequate distance for the State Police to overtake violators and pull them over at a safe enforcement area. - Must provide for an enforcement area located an ideal minimum of 2 miles downstream of VWIM site. - Must minimize time to replace sensors on high volume corridors. - Must consider site drainage when selecting technology to be used. - Location of a Illinois Tollway owned or off-system private certified scale that may be used by State Police. - Prior to Concept Design submittal, engage the State Police for general site selections and high level design considerations (Illinois Tollway traffic operations may assist with this coordination, but is the responsibility of the DSE to execute).
+- Pre-concept design locations determined by the Illinois Tollway, as discussed during the scoping of the design section (refer to Project Development Process section found elsewhere in this design guide) - Must capture the heaviest truck movements - Must minimize opportunities for trucks to bypass the site (via an alternate route) - Location of major truck destination in relation to enforcement areas and possible routing issues (e.g. is an enforcement area past a major interchange or exit that will result in trucks having to double back or take a long reroute to go to the original destination) - Must be relatively flat and straight (discussed below) - Minimize number of lanes (when near a lane drop) - Must safely accommodate the roadside pad for calibration and maintenance - Must provide adequate distance for the State Police to overtake violators and pull them over at a safe enforcement area - Must provide for an enforcement area located an ideal minimum of 2 miles downstream of VWIM site - Must consider site drainage when selecting technology to be used - Location of an Illinois Tollway owned or off-system private certified scale that may be used by State Police - Prior to Concept Design submittal, engage the State Police for general site selections and high level design considerations (Illinois Tollway traffic operations may assist with this coordination, but is the responsibility of the DSE to execute)